Need to know what to pack for Croatia? After living in Croatia for the past decade, I can help you.

 Croatia Packing List: Active Holidays

 It’s not all beaches here in Croatia; there are also brilliant bike and hiking routes.
 We also have eight spectacular national parks, with two sets of giant waterfalls to see (Krka National Park and Plitvice).
 Whatever your preference, pack a few items, such as comfortable walking shoes and a lightweight fleece, to enable you to explore more comfortably.

 - Lightweight fleece

 - Wind protection.
-Often forgotten off a packing list but, you may get caught in some so, pack at least one pullover
+Often forgotten on a packing list, but you may get caught in some wind, so pack at least one pullover.

-- A pashmina is also a superb idea if things get chilly.
+- Pashmina is also a superb idea if things get chilly.
 I used mine as a blanket on the bus and plane.

-Is it just me who hates being unplugged while on vacation?
-I want to share holiday snaps on Instagram – look here it’s me come say hi.
-I also like to look up ferry times and restaurant reviews as I go – carrying about a massive guidebook is not my style.
-So, I always use my roaming mobile internet and end up with huge phone bills or I try to connect to free WiFi when I travel, which as you know is not always easy to find.
-So, if like me you can’t live without WiFi on vacation, consider getting WiFi Network Adapter to help boost any WiFi signal, or you could hire one of these really cheaply while in Croatia and never miss a connection.
+So, I always use my roaming mobile internet and end up with substantial phone bills, or I try to connect to free WiFi when I travel, which, as you know, is not always easy to find.
+Therefore, if you can’t live without WiFi on vacation like me, consider getting a WiFi Network Adapter to help boost any WiFi signal.

 - You’ll save time packing and unpacking at each stop

 - There will be less luggage to carry up and down stairs and across cobblestone walkways

 If you have room, you may want to think about some of these: